 Article I – Name

-This organization shall be known as “The American Constitution Society of Lewis and Clark Law School,” “The American Constitution Society,” or “ACS.”
+This organization shall be known as “The American Constitution Society of Lewis & Clark Law School,” “The American Constitution Society,” or “ACS.”

 Article II – Statement of Purpose